taataa/tapspace/docs/api/v2/index.md

 - *options*
+  - optional, various types:
     - a boolean, set false to disable the slide ability.
-  - OR an optional object with properties:
+    - an object with properties:
       - *direction*
-      - a Direction or Vector.
+        - a [Direction](#tapspacegeometrydirection) or [Vector](#tapspacegeometryvector).
 Specifies a line along which the item can be slid.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>